bitnami/charts/bitnami/dataplatform-bp1/README.md

 ### To 12.0.0

-This major updates the Spark subchart to it newest major, 6.0.0.
+This major updates the Spark subchart to its newest major, 6.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/spark#to-600) you can find more information about the changes introduced in that version.

 ### To 11.0.0